jankrepl/jankrepl.github.io/_drafts/MCMC-animation.md

 # Introduction
-Markov Chain Monte Carlo (MCMC) sampling is a widely popular technique in Bayesian statistics.
+Markov Chain Monte Carlo (MCMC) is a widely popular technique in Bayesian statistics.
 Namely, it is used for posteriori distribution sampling since the analytical form is very often untrackable.
 In this post, however, we are going to use it to generate animations from static images/logos.
 Incidentally, it might serve as an introduction to MCMC and rejection sampling.
 The idea is based on a great open source package **imcmc** ([link](https://github.com/ColCarroll/imcmc)) that is built upon **PyMC3** ([link](https://github.com/pymc-devs/pymc3)).

 # Preliminaries